Mascky2A/ArmaServer-discordbot/README.md

 Start: node index.js

 Bot can be remade for monitoring the server of another game, but it was mainly sharpened for ArmA 3.
-Bot is designed to be installed on one discord server.
+Bot for installation on one specific discord server.

+The settings are made in the index.js and config.json files.

 Bot displays his status to the format: 'Online: CurrentNumberofPlayers/MaximumNumberofPlayers'.